Parent & Patient Friendly> Switch to Clinical Content

 What is Autosomal Recessive Congenital Ichthyosis (ARCI) - Congenital Ichthyosiform Erythroderma type (CIE, Non-bullous CIE, nb-CIE)?

 Autosomal recessive congenital ichthyosis (ARCI) is a recently adopted term referring to a heterogeneous group of disorders that share an autosomal recessive pattern of inheritance, collodion membrane presentation at birth, and overlap in causative gene mutations.1 After shedding of the collodion membrane, skin of individuals with ARCI can show a variety of appearances.
-These different phenotypes are have been termed lamellar ichthyosis (LI), congenital ichthyosiform erythroderma (CIE), and harlequin ichthyosis (HI).
+These different phenotypes are have been termed ARCI-lamellar ichthyosis (LI), congenital ichthyosiform erythroderma (CIE), and harlequin ichthyosis (HI).
 While significant overlap can occur between phenotypes and individual patients may manifest different phenotypes across their lifetime, these descriptors remain useful in classifying individuals with ARCI and often in predicting the underlying gene mutation.
 ARCI is a rare disorder, estimated to occur in approximately 1 in 200,000 births.2

 What are the Signs & Symptoms?

 At birth, most individuals have a “collodion” presentation, so called because a clear membrane (the collodion) covers their bodies.
 Sometimes described as having a shellacked appearance, these newborns have skin that is taut, dark and split.
 Often the eyelids (ectropion) and lips (eclabium) can be forced open by the tightness of the skin, and there may be contractures around the fingers.
 The collodion membrane is gradually shed over the first few days to weeks of life, after which the skin can take a number of appearances.
 Such cases usually go on to develop either the LI or CIE phenotypes, with HI being comparatively rare.